withastro/docs/src/pages/en/install/auto.md

     - [Completely Empty](https://github.com/withastro/astro/tree/main/examples/minimal) - just a single page

-1. Would you like to run npm install?
+1. Would you like to install dependencies with your package manager?
 (Y/n)

     **Optional**: You can install dependencies yourself after setup!